Kansas City vs Las Vegas

 Which city has higher STR taxes — Kansas City or Las Vegas?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Las Vegas charges 13% Transient Occupancy Tax (Clark County).
-Compare the full breakdown in the table above.
+Notably, Las Vegas benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?